– 11 min read

 - Philadelphians call them hoagies, New Yorkers call them heroes…but most Americans just call them subs.

 - Most Americans call major roads “highways,” but those along the West coast like the term “freeway” better.

 As Richard W. Bailey attested in his book Speaking American, “those who seek stability in English seldom find it [and] those who wish for uniformity become laughingstocks.”

 Now that you know the history of the English language, here’s the thing: English grammar continues to change.
 It’s actually still evolving as we speak!
 Some say it’s de-volved at the hands of forces as omnipresent as texting and the internet; others say its focus has been diluted by the large majority of speakers who use it as a second language.

 We would disagree, however.
 English grammar is still alive and well; if anything, tools such as Writer’s Grammar Checker have only brought proper English even further into the mainstream.
 We’d say the language is so complex that there’s really no shame in leveraging all the grammatical help one can get.
 Expressing yourself in American English has likely never been easier.

 Want to improve your American grammar skills today?
-Sign up for a free 14-trial of Writer.
+Start a free Writer trial.